mawrkus/pull-request-review-guide/README.md

 #### What to look for

-Make sure to take into considerations each ot these points:
+In general, examine every line of code and make sure to you understand what all the code is doing.
+In particular, take into considerations these specific points:

 - **Design:** Do the interactions of the various pieces of code make sense?
 Does this change integrate well with the rest of the code base?
 Is now a good time to add this functionality?
 - **Functionality:** Does this code do what the author intended?
 Is what the author intended good for the users of this code (end-users AND developers)?